 Must-Watch South Indian Movies

 So, here are our favourite south Indian films that have hindi film counterparts.
 Turn on the subtitles, and start bingewatching!

 O Kadhal Kanmani - Ok Jaanu

-If you liked Aditya Roy Kapoor’s cheeky smile and charm in Ok Jaanu, brace yourself for Dulquer Salmaan in O Kadhal Kanmani.
+If you liked Aditya Roy Kapur’s cheeky smile and charm in Ok Jaanu, brace yourself for Dulquer Salmaan in O Kadhal Kanmani.
 Starring alongside Nithya Menen, Adi and Tara are immediately attracted to each other when they first meet at a wedding.
 With siliar views on marriage and what an ideal relationship looks like, sparks fly and they soon move in together.
 Directed by Mani Ratnam, the film is a great Friday-night-in choice.
 And with music by A.R.
 Rahman you’re definitely going to feel all the feels.